BIAOXYZ/myNotes/programming_notes/new_trends/Docker/docker_cmd_alphabet/rm.md

     docker volume prune
     ```
 - > **Remove a container and its volume**
   * > If you created an `unnamed volume`, it can be deleted at the same time as the container with the `-v` flag.
 Note that ***this only works with `unnamed volumes`***.
 When the container is successfully removed, its ID is displayed.
-Note that no reference is made to the removal of the volume.
-If it is unnamed, it is silently removed from the system.
+Note that ***no reference is made to the removal of the volume.
+If it is unnamed, it is silently removed from the system***.
 If it is named, it silently stays present.
   * > Remove:
     ```sh
     docker rm -v container_name